-Following the annoucement by the Government on Sunday 10th May Thurlestone Golf Club and Tennis Section have put in measures to ensure a safe return to both sports.
+Following the annoucement by the Government on Sunday 10th May and subsequent updates Thurlestone Golf Club and Tennis Section have put in place measures to ensure a safe return to both sports.
 Golf & Tennis is available to members, members guests, visitors and small groups.
 We very much look forward to welcoming you to Thurlestone in the coming days.
 Below our the Club's safe return policies for both sports.

 Thurlestone win the Dartmoor League Shield